BomberFish/SwiftTop/README.md

 ## Building for iOS

 Run `./ipabuild.sh`.
 It's that easy.
 If you want a debug build, append the `--debug` argument.
+You will need at least Xcode 14 (for the main app), a recent version of ldid (for fakesigning), and Theos (for the roothelper) installed.

 ## Building for macOS